onliseguros/docs/content/docs/guides/life-insurance.md

 ### The Policyholder data for Life Insurance

-See below the data available for the `policy_holder` at quotes and sales:
+See below the data available for the `policy_holder` at quotes:

 Parameter |
 --------- | -----------